 Then, copy and paste this into the SSH key field on GitLab in your browser.
 Finally, click "

 ProjectName above.
-Use the 400 number even if you're in the 500 section.
-Make sure the repository is still marked "Private" and initialize it with a README file.
+Within the project's setup, make sure the repository is marked "Private" and initialize it with a README file.

 git config --global user.name "<FirstName> <LastName>" git config --global user.email "<OdinID>@pdx.edu"